a1v0/a1v0.de/README.md

      - <https://www.linkedin.com/pulse/solving-case-sensitivity-issues-nextjs-routes-middleware-islam-cavic/>
 6. Add TOC to articles.
     - `rehype-slug` already creates IDs for all headings, which is a start.
     - GOV.UK has a nice TOC style.
 Not sure if that'll require a lot of re-structuring of the base page to achieve.
+This is a good example: <https://design-system.service.gov.uk/accessibility/accessibility-strategy/ >
 7. See if there's a way to render `<a>` tags as `<Link>` components when rendering markdown.
 (It doesn't look like there is, unless I replace Markdown entirely with TSX.
 Don't know if that's a good idea.)
 8. Skip link doesn't set your tab position.
 It only moves your viewport down a bit.
 To be rectified.
 9. Fix word wrapping: <https://a1v0.de/c-sharp/puppeteersharp-failed-to-launch-browser-could-not-load-xpcom>